-In the past few years, she has somehow managed to become a professional film and theatre actor currently working out of Ottawa.
-With the help of a great deal of coffee, she has been able to perform with theatre companies such as Theatre Kraken, Two Kind Boys, Vanity Project, Eddie May Mysteries, and Brett Kelly Entertainment.
+In the past few years, she has somehow managed to become a vocalist in two bands (the other being Valois), as well as a professional film and theatre actor currently working out of Ottawa.
+With the help of a great deal of coffee, she has been able to perform with theatre companies such as Theatre Kraken, Two Kind Boys, Vanity Project, Eddie May Mysteries, and Dead Unicorn Ink.

 Carolina Arnoni - Keys

 I started piano when I was 6 years old and immediately fell in love with it.
 Even as a mini me, I Sweeney Todd’ed the situation and knew that the second my fingers touched those keys, at last, my arms were complete.